-An Innovation Library Offers Best Practices for All States and Railroads

-AASHTO has developed an Innovation Library for the Railroad-DOT Mitigation Strategies product that houses agreements, manuals, and other documents developed by state DOTs and rail agencies.
-Accessible through the AASHTO website at http://shrp2. transportation.org/Pages/R16\InnovationLibrary.aspx, agreements (including master, right-of-way, and construction and maintenance agreements), manuals and handbooks, training materials, charter documents, and other helpful documents are available to assist the public agencies and railroads identify and avoid major sources of conflict.
-Users of the library can search by state or railroad (the owners of each document) or by type of
+An Innovation Library Offers Best Practices for All States and Railroads http://shrp2.transportation.org/Pages/R16_InnovationLibrary.aspx.
+This page contains the agreements (including master, right-of-way, and construction and maintenance agreements), manuals and handbooks, training materials, charter documents, and other helpful documents that assist public agencies and railroads identify and avoid major sources of conflict.
+Users of the library can search by state or railroad (the owners of each document) or by type of document.